djain106/tf-idf/README.md

 ```

 To run the code, place all text files within the same directory as the tf-idf.py file and run with ```py tf-idf.py``` and answer relevant questions to your search.
 User can select
 number of files that should be retrieved from the search algorithm.
+Example text files are provided in the repository to be searched upon.
+One can read more about the algorithm and how it works with this [article](https://en.wikipedia.org/wiki/Tf–idf)